 (l) a bankruptcy declaration made by the applicant.

+[Regulation 20 amended in Gazette 13 Dec 2013 p.
+6154-5.]

 21. Application by executor other than an individual for provider approval

 An application for a provider approval made under section 39(5) of the Law by an executor other than an individual must include the following information —